edgarcancinoe/home_DDPG_ROS/README.md

 waypoints to create a Cartesian Path using the *compute_cartesian_path()* function of the [MoveIt package for the xArm6](https://github.com/xArm-Developer/xarm_ros).

 ### Usage
-First, both [MoveIt](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html) and the [xArm developer package](https://github.com/xArm-Developer/xarm_ros) must be installed in the workspace.

-Then, to run the code, one launch and two nodes shall be run consecutively:
+To run the code, one launch and two nodes shall be run consecutively:
-1. Run the RViz simulation node for the xArm6:
+1. Run the RViz simulation node for the xAm6:
    ```
    roslaunch xarm_planner xarm_planner_rviz_sim.launch robot_dof:=6 robot_type:=xarm add_gripper:=true
    ```